Vacuum Chamber FAQ

 Due to permeation and outgassing, acrylic vacuum chambers lose vacuum pressure initially via air released from acrylic walls during the first few hours.
-If the vacuum level of 29.9"Hg is restored following this initial drop in vacuum pressure.
-These chambers have been tested to hold 29.9"Hg with no detectable change in pressure over a 72 hour duration.
+After full vacuum (29.9"Hg) is restored following this initial drop in vacuum pressure, chambers are tested to hold 29.9"Hg with no detectable change in pressure over a 72 hour duration.

 Aluminum vacuum chambers permeate and outgas the least compared to acrylic and stainless steel, providing a cleaner environment and higher level of vacuum for a longer period of time.
 It is roughly a third the weight of stainless steel, making it a lower cost option compared to a similar stainless steel design.
 Aluminum also has higher thermal conductivity and is non-magnetic which can make it useful for applications such as electron optics.